solana-labs/solana/docs/src/wallet-guide/apps.md

 - Go to Setting -> Wallets
 - Under the Options menu for a particular wallet tap "Show Recovery Phrase"

-## Coin98

-[Coin98](https://coin98.app/) is an app available for iOS and Android and can be used to send and receive SOL tokens.

-_Note: Coin98 does not support stake accounts or staking operations_

 ## Zelcore